vedashris21-code/MyFirstRepository/README.md

 # MyFirstRepository
-This is first repository.
+This is my first repository.
 <br>
-Auther- Vedashri
+By - Vedashri